lithops-cloud/lithops/docs/source/compute_config/aws_ec2.md

 ## VM Management

-Lithops for AWS EC2 follows a Mater-Worker architecture (1:N).
+Lithops for AWS EC2 follows a Master-Worker architecture (1:N).

 All the VMs, including the master VM, are automatically stopped after a configurable timeout (see hard/soft dismantle timeouts).